shotzi/iota_kidsFund/README.md

 # Rollout:

-We trained that yesterday and within 30 minutes the kids and my wife where able to transfer test iotas from one to another.
-This week we are testing it just with iotas.
-To make things easy for the tryout 1 EUR = 100 iota.
+It takes about 30 Minutes to teach the kids how to transfer money to another.
+At the biginning I recommend to test it with a fixed simulated exchange rate.
+In our case 1 EUR was 100 iotas.
+So that everyone get used to the procedure.

-Next Monday we will switch to the process based on the exchange rate.
-Then every kid gets his initial amount based on EUR to the actual EUR rate.
+After that every kid gets his initial amount of IOTAs based on the actual EUR rate.

 The python script for the daily payout works so far, but the implementation based on the exchange rate is still missing, but there are many API where I can grep the value.
 So this wan't be a problem.

-# Feel free to copy the idea and have fun.
+# Next Steps:

-The next step is finalicing the phython script and put that in here as well.
+Finalicing the phython script and put that in here as well.
+Include energy management as well so that the kids will financialy benefit when they use less energy for example by switching there lights of when they leave their room.
+The infrastructure and the sensoric is already in place (FHEM, Homematic and all kinds of Arduinos)

+# Donations
+Donations are always welcome and they will be split even between the family members :-)

+XQACAUKMMPELIZQMBKHIO9ANAXNYDTVYKITEBININTVBXWEUYGJAQUTG9W9SWJEEYWFNAKRPWGPZOSSDDNAHQOAQBC